keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 On a single-cluster Keptn instance, the Keptn control plane and execution plane are both installed on the same cluster and they communicate using NATS.
-Execution plane services have a distributor pod that subscribes to and publishes events on behalf of the execution plane service.
+Execution plane service pods have a distributor container that subscribes to and publishes events on behalf of the execution plane service.

 Environment variables documented